 - Transparent communication: Inviting feedback from coworkers, not fearful of feedback and creates an atmosphere where people feel safe to speak.

 - Open to change: shows no resistance to changes, adaptive and flexible and staying optimistic during challenging situations.

-Modern leadership differs from traditional leadership by minimalizing power distance, leading with a purpose that followers adopt, and empathizing with their follower’s needs and feelings.
-Power distance can be removed by the organization adopting a flat hierarchy.
-Where layers in a company’s organizational chart are kept relatively thin, and employees are able to easily switch between leading positions and adapt easily to responsibilities.
+Modern leadership differs from traditional leadership by minimizing power distance, leading with a purpose that followers adopt and empathizing with their employee’s needs and feelings.
+Power distance may be aided in the organization through the adoption of a flat hierarchy, where layers in a company’s organizational chart are kept relatively thin and employees are able to easily switch between leading positions and adapt easily to responsibilities.

 Oxford Languages and Google English.

 Rizvi H. Traditional Leadership Vs Modern Leadership, Difference, Pros And Cons.
 Published 9 September 2022.
 Read 24.
 April 2023.

 Llopis G. Personalization Outbreak Podcast, Season 2022, Episode 63: Emerging Leaders: Why Traditional Leadership Styles Aren’t Working Anymore.
 Published 1.
 September 2022.
 Watched 26.
 April 2023.